 Listening to soft music or natural sounds, such as rain or ocean waves, can help to relax the mind.
 Learning a deep breathing routine and drinking herbal teas from your favorite mug are great alternatives that benefit both the body and mind.

-Certain medications can affect hunger between meals.
-If you notice your hunger levels increasing or decreasing suddenly after a few days of taking a new drug, check to see if that’s one of its side effects.
+Certain medications can affect how hungry you feel between meals.
+If you notice your hunger levels increasing after a few days of taking a new drug, increased hunger is most likely one of its side effects.

-Individual lifestyle changes can also help manage the shift in hunger levels due to medications.
+Individual lifestyle changes, such as spending more time at the gym or increasing the minutes of your daily walks, can also help manage the shift in hunger levels caused by medications.

-Once you’re there, giving in to that creamy chocolate dessert or the season-flavored latte can happen naturally, as it’s part of that bonding experience with a meal between friends.
+Once you’re there, giving in to that creamy chocolate dessert or the season-flavored latte can make it part of that bonding time between friends.

-To avoid the extra calories and feeling guilty after spending time with a friend, choose a lighter option such as bottled water, regular coffee, tea, or a snack low in sugar before getting to the place.
+To avoid the extra calories and feeling guilty on your way home, decide before you get there to choose a lighter option such as bottled water, regular coffee, tea, or a low-sugar snack before getting to the place.

 Other times, Happy Hour turns into Fried Food Hour!
 Watching others across the bar bite into mouth-watering crunchy appetizers during Happy Hour can be challenging.

-If you consume these snacks and alcoholic drinks more than twice a week, you will see changes in your waistline and how your clothes fit.
+If you consume these snacks and alcoholic drinks more than twice a week, you will see changes in your waistline and how your clothes fit much sooner than later.

 Takeaways: When watching your weight, conscious indulgence now and then keeps you from feeling deprived.

 It eliminates the idea of lacking willpower or being bad when having a treat.
-It also helps to balance the nutritious and not-so-nutritious foods you eat weekly.
+But not overdoing it by choosing more nutritious foods throughout the week is key to maintaining your ideal weight.

 Being aware of this balance requires paying attention to those times and situations that can trigger unexpected overeating and throw you off track.